* Indexes on track for third straight week of gains

-Still, investors expect shares to generally trend higher, given the Federal Reserve's accommodative monetary environment and encouraging data on the labor market, including jobless claims on Thursday and last week's payroll report.
+* Still, investors expect shares to generally trend higher given the Federal Reserve's accommodative monetary environment and some encouraging data on the labor market.

-S&P 500 futures rose 1.1 point and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones (DJI: ^DJI - news) industrial average futures added 22 points and Nasdaq 100 futures rose 4.5 points.
+* S&P 500 futures rose 3.8 points and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones (DJI: ^DJI - news) industrial average futures added 64 points and Nasdaq 100 futures rose 6 points.

-For the week, the Dow is up 0.7 percent, the S&P is 0.8 percent higher and the Nasdaq has gained 0.9 percent.
-It is the third week of gains for all three indexes.
+* For the week, the Dow is up 0.7 percent, the S&P is up 0.8 percent and the Nasdaq is up 0.9 percent.
+It is the third week of gains for all three.

-Priceline.com Inc late Thursday reported first-quarter earnings that beat expectations, though its second-quarter outlook disappointed.
-Shares edged 0.5 percent lower to $733.60 in premarket trading.
+* Priceline.com Inc late Thursday reported first-quarter earnings that beat expectations, though its second-quarter outlook disappointed.

-With 89 percent of the S&P 500 having reported, 66.7 percent have topped profit expectations, above the average since 1994 of 63 percent.
-However, only 46.4 percent of companies have beaten revenue expectations, well under the average since 2002 of 62 percent.
+* With 89 percent of the S&P 500 having reported, 66.7 percent have topped profit expectations, above the average since 1994 of 63 percent.
+However, only 46.4 percent of companies have beaten revenue expectations, well under the historical average.